AckerlyXu/heima/articles/hdinsight/index.md

 ---
-title: Azure HDInsight Documentation - Tutorials, API Reference | Microsoft Docs
+title: Azure HDInsight Documentation - Tutorials, API Reference | Azure
 description: Learn Hadoop on HDInsight.
 Documentation shows you how to use Hadoop, Spark, HBase, R-Server, and more to process, analyze, and gain insights from big data.
 services: hdinsight
 author: carolz